multiAppDev/MultiNavigator/docs/Description_EN.md

 ---

 ## Short description (up to 255 characters)
 A clean, fast, and truly private Windows browser.
-No ads, no telemetry, no accounts required.
+No ads, no telemetry.
+Features a unique Multi-Identity Incognito system: run multiple isolated private sessions with independent cookies in 4 simultaneous viewports.
 Open source since 2001.
-View 4 websites simultaneously with real isolated incognito tabs.

 ---

 ## Long description